lumi-a/masters-thesis/thesis.typ

 Enterprising readers will remember from @section-problems-bin-packing that the best-known instance for randomised Best-Fit had a score of $1.3$, which the results from @local-search-plot seem to beat (though the score-measurement we employ in @algorithm-local-search-bin-packing only uses an _estimation_ of the expected value), the best trial achieving a score of $1.3725$, higher than the existing lower bound. _If_ we wanted to prove this rigorously, we would calculate the true score by running best-fit for all $10! ≈ 3.6⋅10^6$ possible permutations (the found instance (see @local-search-instance) has many exploitable symmetries, decreasing the required computations even further).
 We will not do so, however, in favour of proving a better result later on.

 Instead, to motivate our next steps, we will try learning from the instance, perhaps spotting structures in it, hoping to use these to manually construct instances of even higher scores.
 Alas, @local-search-instance gives us little hope: Unlike e.g. the instance in @example-bin-packing-sota, the instance found by @algorithm-local-search-bin-packing does not seem to have a discernible pattern or noticeable symmetries.
-The four zero-weight items are a product of negative items in the mutation $I′$ being rounded up to $0$, and contribute nothing to the instance.
+The four zero-weight items are a product of negative items in the mutation $I'$ being rounded up to $0$, and contribute nothing to the instance.

 #figure(
   lq.diagram(